Imran3285/PortfolioProjects/README.md

 # Objectives

-I am a results-driven master's student in Data Science for Business with a strong statistical background.
-My proficiency in Python, SQL, R, and advanced BI tools helps me transform raw data into actionable business insights.
-I am interested in solving business problems using quantitative data, buidling models, and understanding the impacts, risks, and costs associated with those businesses.
-My experience working with statistical projects enables me to automate the process of analyzing and identifying patterns in large datasets much faster and more accurately than through manual analysis.
-I look forward to applying my data analytics skills in an organization that prioritizes innovation and efficient business growth.
+I am a results-driven master’s student in Data Science for Business with a strong statistical foundation.
+Skilled in Python, SQL, R, and advanced BI tools, I transform raw data into actionable business insights.
+I am passionate about solving real-world problems through quantitative analysis, building predictive models, and understanding the risks, impacts, and costs that influence business decisions.
+My experience across data science and analytics projects has enabled me to automate analysis workflows, identify patterns in large datasets, and deliver insights more quickly and accurately than manual methods.
+I am eager to apply my data manipulation and analytical skills in an organisation that values innovation and sustainable business growth.

 # Skills I Own
-- Interested in understanding the business objectives, its core values, what factors will influence the success of the business, and project plans..
+- Interested in understanding business objectives, core values, and the key factors that drive success, enabling better alignment between analytics and organisational goals.
-- Good at knowing how a business functions and key problems to solve, as misconceptions can lead to poor decision-making.
+- Strong at analysing how a business functions and identifying critical problems to solve, recognising that misconceptions can lead to poor decisions.
-- Ability to collect the right data by asking questions with stakeholders, browsing internet sources, reading the company's documents, and reviewing customers' feedback.
+- Skilled in gathering the right data by engaging with stakeholders, researching online sources, reviewing company documents, and analysing customer feedback.
-- Experienced in manipulating raw data into a cleaned format, exploring data using SQL and Python, and verifying the data quality to make it ready to use.
+- Experienced in transforming raw data into clean, structured datasets, performing exploratory analysis using SQL and Excel, and ensuring data quality and reliability.
+- Enjoy working with Python to conduct in-depth analysis, automate workflows, and build efficient analytical models to support data-driven decision-making.
-- My previous projects in visualizing data, drawing meaningful insights, and evaluating results show my expertise in using data-centric intelligence tools.
+- Demonstrated ability through previous projects to visualise data effectively, extract meaningful insights, and evaluate results using data-focused tools.
-- Confident in communicating key visuals to the team and stakeholders, best for the effective decision making, and to achieving the aims.
+- Confident in communicating insights and visualisations to teams and stakeholders to support clear understanding, better decisions, and successful project outcomes.

 # Projects' Experience

 **NEXTBIKE CYCLE HIRE CONSULTANCY PROJECT**

-I am leading a cross-functional project focused on enhancing Stirling’s Nextbike cycling infrastructure to align with Scotland’s Net Zero 2045 targets.
-This paid project focuses on applying advanced predictive analytics to model usage trends across academic hubs and tourist hotspots, generating data-driven insights on bike demand, optimal docking-station placement, strategic budget allocation, and efficient bike redistribution based on station-level inflow and outflow patterns to support a more balanced and reliable system.
+I am leading a cross-academic project aimed at strengthening Stirling’s Nextbike cycling infrastructure in support of Scotland’s Net Zero 2045 goals.
+This paid project involves analysing over 150,000 trip records across five years to uncover usage patterns around university zones, residential areas, and tourist hotspots.
+I model station-level shortages and surpluses using inflow–outflow dynamics and am developing a K-Means–based redistribution strategy to guide optimal bike rebalancing, docking-station placement, and resource allocation.
+My analysis identified the university zone as consistently bike-deficient, with surplus availability in Bridge of Allan during off-peak hours.
+I am also planning to implement the EAST behavioural framework, in collaboration with Stirling Council and Santander Bikes, to increase public engagement and improve system reliability.

 **RETAIL ANALYTICS AND PREDICTIVE MODELLING FOR JC PENNY**